lchski/ecustom.ca/content/articles/imperfect-design.md

 Keep highschool marks in mind as you go forth to design the next "best"-looking product.
 Don't try and be perfect right off the bat, give it time.
 An 80% is still an A.

 I look forward to seeing all your imperfect designs.

+**PS.** This article was inspired by [an article by Arley McBlain](http://arleym.com/breaking-the-rules/), where he mentioned that you can write less code and still have an element that looks 85% great.
+His stuff rocks, go read it.